ICOB Community Updates:

 On behalf of the ICOB community, it gives us a great pleasure to announce to the rest of the Muslim Community that ICOB had moved to a new location 10634 E Riverside Dr Suite 200, Bothell, WA 98011.
 Thanks are all due to Allah Subhanaho Wa Tala that we were able to plant this seed in the heart of Downtown Bothell by establishing a small center on Main Street.

 The Islamic Center of Bothell (ICOB) has been in existence since August of 2009, and has been serving the surrounding community (Bothell, Kenmore, Kirkland, Mill Creek and Woodinville).
 That void that was there for so many years, al hamdollelah now is been served daily.
 In the last few years, we have outgrown our current place on Main Street and have faced challenges to move to a bigger place.

 So, in the absence of having the means to fund a permanent facility for now, we have decided to lease a newer and a much larger place where we will be able to offer Jumuha, the 5 daily salah, classes for our children, Halaqa for Brothers and Sisters.
-We will officially transplant the seedling we had started to the larger more family friendly place on Nov 1st, 2012 in hopes that it will serve the growing needs of this area.

 For ICOB to have its own permanent facility to serve this much needed gap in our area, it would require a much larger financial help than what we are currently receiving from our immediate community.